Islamic index products struggle in Gulf investment culture

 But amounts of fresh money committed to Islamic ETFs have stayed steady or even dropped.
 The trend can be seen in products launched in 2007 by iShares, the world's largest ETF provider.

-Combined assets in iShares' three Islamic ETFs (ISWD.L) (ISEM.L) (ISUS.L) stood at $95.8 million on June 25, representing modest growth from $82.9 million at inception, iShares data showed.
+Combined assets in iShares' three Islamic ETFs stood at $95.8 million on June 25, representing modest growth from $82.9 million at inception, iShares data showed.
 That was a 42 percent drop from the all-time high of $164.5 million hit last September.

 One attraction of ETFs is that they can provide investors with access to themes that have a low correlation with equities markets.
 But Islamic ETFs focused on asset classes other than equities have yet to appear, even though major index providers offer large families of sharia-compliant indexes.